rigetti/qcs-sdk-rust/README.md

 These are the top level crates intended for use by third parties.

 - [qcs]: For running programs on a QPU or QVM from Rust.
-- [c-lib]: The C-API bindings to `qcs` allowing consumption directly from C or other languages that speak C.

 ### Internal